vijayasrivadada-cse/face-detection-recognition/README.md

    - This will open the webcam and collect your face data.
    - You will be asked to enter your name.
    - The system captures multiple images of your face.
    - Face data is stored in the `face_dataset/` folder.
+   - The face_dataset folder will be automatically created when running face_data.py.

 ---